terdelyi/terdelyicouk/content/posts/if-it-looks-like-a-duck-weak-and-strong-typing.md

 [TypeScript](https://www.typescriptlang.org/) is a programming language [built on the top of JavaScript](https://hanselminutes.com/340/what-is-typescript-and-why-with-anders-hejlsberg) (or as they sometimes mention a superset of
 JavaScript) introduced in 2012 by Microsoft, mainly to add static typing to JS through type annotations and enable type checking at compile time.
 It also introduced classes, generics, union types, enums, modules and namespaces which elevated JS applications to a different level.
-TypeScript is backward compatible with JavaScript and it can be compiled into regular JavaScript, which can be executed in any JS engine in various browsers or server-side runtime environments like Node.js.
+TypeScript is backward compatible with JavaScript, that can be compiled into regular JavaScript, which then can be executed in any browser's JS engine or server-side runtime environments like Node.js.

-You can love or hate TypeScript, but it's a fact that you cannot really find a job ad nowadays where the tech stack doesn't mention TypeScript in pair with server or client side programming.
+You might love or hate TypeScript, but it's a fact that you cannot really find a job ad nowadays where the tech stack doesn't mention TypeScript in pair with server or client side JavaScript programming.

 ## Weak typing vs. strong typing

 JavaScript itself is **weakly typed**, which means its type system is more permissive and allows for implicit type conversions and late type binding.
 Type violations might not be caught until runtime which may lead to unexpected runtime errors.
-Languages like PHP, Python, Ruby and Perl are all weakly typed.
+Languages like PHP, Ruby and Perl are all weakly typed.

 On the other hand, with **strong typing** every variable and expression has a fixed data type that is determined at compile-time.
 Type violations are caught at compile-time, which means that the code must stick strictly to the specified types, and any mismatch will result in a compilation error.
+Examples for strongly typed languages are Java, C, Smalltalk or Pascal.
+Python however is both strongly and dynamically typed language.

-When type checking is performed at compile-time, it is called **static type checking**.
-Even weakly (loosely) typed languages can benefit from static typing by using different tools.
+Type checking performed at compile-time called **static type checking**.
+Even weakly (loosely) typed languages can benefit from static typing by using particular tools.
 For JavaScript this can be achieved using TypeScript with JSDoc type annotations.
-If you're working with PHP, you can implement the same with built-in type declarations, type hinting and PHPDoc annotations with using static analysis tools like PHPStan or Psalm which check your code without actually running it.
+If you're working with PHP, you can implement the similar with *built-in type declarations, type hinting and PHPDoc annotations with using static analysis tools* like PHPStan or Psalm which check your code without actually running it.

 ```php